DannaCojocari/LFA_Course/Labs/Lab1/REPORT_TEMPLATE.md

             print(f"{i+1}: {string[i]}")
 ```

-* For converting a grammar to a finite automaton I pass to the constructor of FA the non-terminal, terminal and production variables.
+* For converting a grammar to a finite automaton I defined a method "toFiniteAutomaton" which returns an instance of the Finite Automaton class.

 ```